-PMBoK, which stands for Project Management Body of Knowledge, is not technically a project management methodology but is rather a collection of processes, best practices and guidelines that have been accepted widely by the project management industry.
-Its creators, the Project Management Institute (PMI), do not advocate a single methodology, though PMBoK is commonly associated with traditional waterfall methodologies due to its grouping of project processes into sequential steps.
+PMBoK, which stands for Project Management Body of Knowledge, is not technically a project management methodology.
+Instead, it is a collection of processes, best practices and guidelines that the project management industry have widely accepted.
+Its creators, the Project Management Institute (PMI), do not advocate a single methodology, though many associate PMBoK with traditional waterfall methodologies due to its grouping of project processes into sequential steps.
 These five process groups are:

 - Monitoring and Controlling

 So though there is no specific way to run a ‘PMBok project’, it is a very reliable source for a foundational framework that you can adapt to your specific needs and industry.

 - Comprehensive reference: PMBoK pulls best practices and processes from a wide range of individuals and industries leading to robust and detailed elaborations on their foundational tenets to specific contexts

 - Adaptability: Though typically linked to waterfall, PMBoK methods and practices are also very adaptable for iterative methodologies.
 This makes this a valuable source of information for organisations wanting to take more hybrid approaches.

 - Rigid project governance: PMBoK’a prescribes practices for project governance which center around project managers using project sponsors and stakeholders.
 This makes PMBoK a highly descriptive ownership of projects rather than self-managed.